New rules?

 There is a strong case for post-market monitoring of AI systems because their performance and behaviour can change with new data.
 Similarly, assurances of the performance of an AI system in one context may not provide much clarity about how well that system will function in other contexts.
 Our research shows that post-market monitoring has not been implemented particularly effectively in some sectors but that better resourcing can help improve implementation.

-A post-deployment monitoring and reporting regime for AI will therefore need to be developed over time to establish what works best.
+A post-market monitoring and reporting regime for AI will therefore need to be developed over time to establish what works best.
 This should be a priority area for further policy research and development within the UK Government.
 The regulatory ecosystem will need to be equipped with powers and duties to request information about, and conduct independent investigations into, specific incidences of harm as well as the longer-term structural impacts of the integration of these systems into our society and economy.

 Lesson 6: Successful regulatory regimes incorporate mechanisms for redress and dispute resolution for individuals affected by a technology, service or product.